percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

   forward-compatible with the future `size > 1` L7 LB path (§5.4).
 - `mongos` learns about the search-index catalog through equivalent operator-managed entries in `mongos.conf`.
-The `searchIndexManagementHostAndPort` parameter is rendered as a YAML map keyed by shard name (`<shardName>: <searchHost>:27028`), with `useGrpcForSearch: true` set cluster-wide.
-The ConfigSvr replset is excluded.
+The `searchIndexManagementHostAndPort` parameter is set to mongot host of the first shard.
+This is aligned with what upstream MongoDB operator is doing.
 - `mongot` opens a permanent change-stream connection to a `mongod` in its replset/shard, authenticating with the keyfile as the `searchCoordinator` user.
 When the cluster has TLS enabled,